Listen to the audiobook:

-The 1981 assassination of the Egyptian President Anwar Sadat by the Egyptian Islamic Jihad and the attacks by Egyptian terrorist group al-Gamma al-Islamiyah in the 1990s against government officials, secular intellectuals, Egyptian Christians, and tourists were all steps in the campaign to bring about Qutb’s vision.
+Terrorist acts like the 1981 assassination of Egyptian President Anwar Sadat by the Egyptian Islamic Jihad, and the attacks by Egyptian terrorist group al-Gamma al-Islamiyah against government officials, secular intellectuals, Egyptian Christians, and tourists in the 1990s, were all steps on the road to bring about Qutb’s vision.

 The radical jihadi groups that pursue Qutb’s ideology are categorized as Salafi-jihadi terrorists.
 In 2013, there were nearly fifty Salafi-jihadi groups worldwide, with most based in North Africa and the Levant, according to a report by the US-based Rand Corporation.
 Robert Manne, author of the book The Mind of the Islamic State: ISIS and the Ideology of the Caliphate, called Qutb “the twentieth-century father of the political movement now called Salafi jihadism” and a forerunner of the ISIS terrorist group, adding that while Qutb was not directly responsible for ISIS, “he posted the first milestone on the road that would eventually lead there.”

 Among the various extremist Islamic organizations in existence, although they lack a unified vision and are given to ideological infighting, there is one trait common to the overwhelming majority of them: They have essentially inherited Qutb’s aggressive form of jihad — communist revolution in a different form.

 e.
 How Communism Has Victimized Ordinary Muslims